fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### Delete host

 Deletes the specified host from Fleet.
+Note that a deleted host will fail authentication with the previous node key, and in most osquery configurations will attempt to re-enroll automatically.
+If the host still has a valid enroll secret, it will re-enroll successfully.

-`DELELTE /api/v1/kolide/hosts/{id}`
+`DELETE /api/v1/kolide/hosts/{id}`

 #### Parameters